edge-js/edgejs.dev/content/docs/components/props.md

+---
+summary: Learn how to pass props to components in Edge
+---

 # Props

 Props are the primary way to share data with a component when rendering it.
 A component can accept any props without maintaining a list of allowed props.